 With most companies thinking of permanently shifting to a Work From Home (WFH) model due to the COVID-19 pandemic, it is becoming increasingly clear that many of us will have to adjust to this new normal permanently.
 Gartner’s survey of industry leaders found that 80% have plans to let employees work remotely post-pandemic, at least part of the time.

-That sounds like a great plan, but when the bed is just five steps away from your work desk, it is hard to separate the personal and the professional.
+That sounds like a great plan, but it is hard to separate the personal and the professional when the bed is just five steps away from your work desk.
 According to a survey, 65% of employees in India said that while they took advantage of remote working, they would be more comfortable heading back to their office now.
 However, with the second wave of COVID-19 hitting the country hard, it seems like remote working is here to stay.

-Find a curated list below some of the internet’s most popular, tried, and tested tips that can help you remain motivated during your WFH.
+Find a curated list below of some of the internet’s most popular, tried, and tested work from tips and tricks that can help you remain motivated during your WFH schedule.
 So breathe in, breathe out, and let’s dig in!

 1. Set working hours